mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-AtlasDeploymentSpec defines the desired state of AtlasDeployment Only one of DeploymentSpec, AdvancedDeploymentSpec and ServerlessSpec should be defined
+AtlasDeploymentSpec defines the desired state of AtlasDeployment.
+Only one of DeploymentSpec, AdvancedDeploymentSpec and ServerlessSpec should be defined.

 <table>
     <thead>